-The applicant and licensee shall be in good standing with the Vermont Department of Taxes, pursuant to 32 V.S.A. §3113.
+The applicant and licensee shall be in good standing with the Vermont Department of Taxes, pursuant to 32 V.S.A. §3113, at all times.
 Failure to do so shall result in denial or revocation of license.

 1.6 Material Misstatements